SmartDataAnalytics/MA-INF-4222-NLP-Lab/2018_SoSe/projects/dialoguesystems/README.txt

-The implementation of our project is at https://github.com/debayan/KVMemnn
+The implementation of our project is at https://github.com/debayan/KVMemnn.
+It contains details of training, inference and evaluation in the repo readme file.
+Also uploading a zip of the code in this folder for backup purposes.

 Group Members
 -------------